iceberg0x666/POT/README.md

 ---

 ## Disclaimer

-> ⚠️ AUTHORIZED USE ONLY ⚠️
-> The developers and contributors assume no liability and are not responsible for any misuse or damage caused by this program.
+> The developer assume no liability and are not responsible for any misuse or damage caused by this program.
 >
 ---